 Skin with too much melanin is called hyperpigmented skin.

-Skin with too little melanin is called hypopigmented skin or depigmented if no melanin is present.
+Skin with too little melanin is called hypopigmented.
+Skin with no melanin at all is called depigmented.

 Pale skin areas are due to too little melanin or underactive melanocytes.
 Darker areas of skin (or an area that tans more easily) occurs when you have more melanin or overactive melanocytes.